wetryingtodorock/getblock-docs/en/rpc-service/matic/json-rpc/matic_db_getString.md

 ---
-title: matic:db_getString \[POST\] {disallowed}
+title: matic:db_getString  {disallowed} - Polygon
-description: Returns string from the local database.Note this function is deprecated and will be removed in the future.
+description: Example code for the matic:db_getString  {disallowed} json-rpc method. Сomplete guide on how to use matic:db_getString  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters